AdobeDocs/marketo-measure.en/help/release-notes/current.md

 >[!NOTE]
 >
->While the current dashboards will be deprecated by mid-January 2024, you can utilize both versions until then, ensuring a smooth transition.
+>While the current dashboards will be deprecated by March 2024, you can utilize both versions until then, ensuring a smooth transition.

 **IP Address Data Removal**